dorellang/hunter/README.md

 ## How to use

-We do not provide a ready to use distribution of Hunter, but it is simple to build from sources: clone this repository and execute `./build.sh` in a terminal.
+**Build Hunter**: Clone this repository and execute `./build.sh` in a terminal.
+It's a very simple process if your systems meets the requirements (see below).

+**Start Hunter**: Once the build finished.
+Use `./start.sh`to open the application, where you can open a JavaScript project in two ways: click on the open button and choose the directory, or drag and drop it.

 ### System requirements